WealthCreating/Option-Strategies-Payoffs/README.md

 <b>Status of the code:</b>

 Very early stages, I am still trying to figure out how to accept user input, check if the input is correct and if it is pass the input to another function where the calculations will happen.

+20-02-2018:

+Today I added a way to get user input Target and calculated a Bull Spread by going long in approximate ATM Call and going short in Target Call option.
+This Spread will give highest returns when the Spot Price of Nifty is equal to or higher than the user's target.
+Right now my code only returns a Dataframe, Later I will find a way to present the same to the user.